Skip to content

 Enabling Metric Collection

-1. Enable the prom plugin and copy the sample file
+1. Enable prom plugin, copy Sample file

 cd /usr/local/datakit/conf.d/prom